UPDATED FEB 26, 2021 • 6 MIN READ

 When you are reimbursed with the approved amount for mileage, the whole sum goes directly to you and your employer has nothing to declare to HMRC.

 If you are paid less than the approved amount your employer has nothing to declare to HMRC, you receive the whole sum, and you will be able to claim Mileage Allowance Relief (MAR).

-If your employer reimburses you at a higher MAP rate, that extra reimbursement will be considered personal benefits and will be taxed as income through PAYE.
+If your employer reimburses you at a higher MAP rate than the one set by HMRC, that extra reimbursement will be considered personal benefits and will be taxed as income through PAYE.

 Keep in mind the following:

 Your MAP will be based on the mileage you have driven, multiplied by your employer’s mileage rate.

 Your reimbursement for the month can be worked out with the below formula:

 [business miles x rate = reimbursement], or 500 x 0.40 = £200

 It doesn’t matter if you use more than one vehicle (of the same kind) for work––mileage is calculated and reimbursed all together.
 Here’s are two examples: